gaia-pipeline/docs/content/tutorials/kube-vault-deploy/setup.md

 docker run -d -p 8080:8080 --net=gaia-vault --name=gaia gaiapipeline/gaia:latest
 ```

 This will create a network called `gaia-vault` which is used to allow communication between Gaia and HashiCorp Vault.
 Then we start HashiCorp Vault with a development token (Don't do this in production!).
 We expose the service on port 8200 which is optional and can be omitted if prefered.
 The last command starts Gaia and exposes it on port 8080.
 For this tutorial we don't mount the data directory to the host system.
-That means if you restart the Gaia Docker container all your data is lost.
+This means if you restart the Gaia Docker container all your data is lost.
 If you want to persist your data you can mount the data folder via the following parameter: `-v $PWD:/data`.
 <br /><br />

 ## Store Kube-Config into Vault

 The Kube-Config is particularly important for the connection to the Kubernetes API.
-It tells the Kube-Client (kubectl in general) where the API is located and a certificate for authentication and authorization purpose.
+It tells the Kube-Client (usually kubectl) where the API is located and a certificate for authentication and authorization purpose.
 If you use the local Kubernetes cluster from Docker for Mac or Docker for Windows the Kube-Config should be already generated and placed on your file system (usually ~/.kube/config).
 Our Gaia pipeline should have later access to the Kubernetes API and therefore needs access to this Kube-Config file.
 The perfect place for this sensitive file is HashiCorp Vault where we will save it now.